itay1313/frontenddogma.com/contact/index.md

 #### VG Wort

 This website uses session cookies of [VG Wort](https://www.vgwort.de/) in order to measure access to editorial content, and VG Wort, in turn, makes use of the _Skalierbares Zentrales Messverfahren_ (SZM, “scalable central measurement system”) of INFOnline GmbH for the detection of statistical parameters so as to determine the probability of copies of content.
-This measuring happens pursuant to Art.&nbsp;6 ¶&nbsp;1 lit.&nbsp;f GDPR.
+This measuring happens pursuant to Art.
+6 ¶ 1 lit. f GDPR.

 In the process, anonymous metrics are collected.
 To recognize computer systems, the measurement either employs a session cookie or a signature generated through a set of data automatically transmitted by your browser.
 IP addresses are only used in an anonymized fashion.
 At no point single users are being identified; your identity remains protected.
 You don’t receive advertising through the system.

 Session cookies are small units of information saved by a service provider on the computer of their user.
 A session cookie contains a randomly generated identification number, the so-called session ID.
 On top of that, a cookie contains information about its origin and the period of time it’s being stored.
 Session cookies cannot save any other data.
-Using session cookies, VG Wort enables their authors to participate in VG Wort distribution payments that ensure compensation for the use of otherwise copyright-protected works in accordance with §&nbsp;53 UrhG.
+Using session cookies, VG Wort enables their authors to participate in VG Wort distribution payments that ensure compensation for the use of otherwise copyright-protected works in accordance with § 53 UrhG.
 If you don’t wish to partake in SZM measuring, you can opt out at [optout.ioam.de](https://optout.ioam.de/).

 #### Miscellaneous